-Only peer-reviewed book chapters or papers (published journal papers, or papers accepted for publication) in reputable peer-reviewed outputs for the discipline(s) in question should be considered for inclusion.
-The number of papers may vary across disciplines and also with the length of individual papers and the extent of the candidate's contribution thereto.
+Only peer-reviewed book chapters or papers (published journal papers, or papers accepted for publication) in reputable peer-reviewed outputs for the discipline(s) in question can be considered for inclusion when a thesis is submitted for examination.
+A minimum of three papers is required, however the number of papers may be higher and vary across disciplines, vary in length of individual papers and vary in terms of the extent of the candidate's contribution thereto.

-Where jointly-authored publications are included in the submission, the candidate should declare the extent to which the publication is his/her work and what his/her specific contributions were, and this should normally be certified by the supervisory panel and all authors concerned, but at least independently verified in all cases.
-This statement should be bound with the other submitted materials.
+Where jointly-authored publications are included in the submission, the candidate is required to submit a Declaration of Authorship form for each co-authored paper, submitted as part of the thesis for examination.
+The candidate should declare the extent to which the publication is his/her work and what his/her specific contributions were, and this should normally be certified by the supervisory panel and all authors concerned, but at least independently verified in all cases.
+This Declaration of Authorship should be bound with the other submitted materials at the examination submission stage.

 Novel contribution should normally be apparent in at least three of the papers in which the candidate is main or key contributor.
 Other papers with smaller or more specific contributions can also be included in the thesis, where this makes sense in terms of its overall coherence.
-All papers and the accompanying overview should be presented and bound (together) in accordance with the regulations in section 9.4.
+All papers and the accompanying chapters should be presented and bound (together) in accordance with the regulations in section 9.4 and the guidelines provided.

-9.1.3 PhD by Portfolio/Composition:
+9.1.3 PhD by Artefact